Creamy Vegetable Soup: A Inviting Classic for Every Season

 Creamy Finish

 Lower the heat and stir in the milk.
 Add thyme, paprika, salt, and pepper.
-If you prefer a silky consistency, use an immersion blender to puree the soup directly in the pot.
+If you prefer a silky consistency, employ an immersion blender to puree the soup directly in the pot.
 For a more rustic feel, blend half and leave the rest chunky.

 Serving